 *Choose The Right Type Of Pillow: A stomach sleeper pillow provides enough height and support to lift your head up carefully to prevent neck pain during sleep.
 You can also use a great back sleeper for optimum head and back support.

 *Perform The Pillow Squeeze Test: Perform a firmness or squeeze test to ensure you choose the right one for your sleep needs.
-You can do this by placing the pillow on a flat surface and then compress it to about half of its thickness using your palm.
+You can do this by placing the pillow on a flat surface and then compressing it to about half of its thickness using your palm.
 The more pressure your palm needs to apply to the pillow, the firmer it is.